Tata Sons

 Tata Sons Pvt.
-Ltd. is the parent company of the Tata Group and holds the bulk of shareholding in the Tata group of companies including their land holdings across India, tea estates and steel plants.
-It is a privately owned conglomerate of nearly 100 companies encompassing several primary business sectors, including: chemicals, consumer products, energy, engineering, information systems, materials, and services.
-Its headquarters are in Mumbai.
+Ltd. is the holding company of the Tata Group, headquartered in Mumbai.
+It owns the bulk of shareholding in the affiliate companies of Tata Group, as well as its land holdings across India, tea estates and steel plants.
+It derives its revenue from dividends from these companies, and owns the Tata trademark registered in India and several other countries.

-Tata Sons was established as a trading enterprise in 1917, and engaged primarily in the lucrative opium and tea trade with Mongolia and China before moving from conducting businesses directly to becoming the principal holding company of Tata Group.
-About 66% of the equity capital of Tata Sons is held by philanthropic trusts endowed by members of the Tata family.
+Tata Sons was established as a trading enterprise in 1917, and engaged primarily in the overseeing of Tata Group's profits and structuring them into the right direction, before moving from conducting businesses directly to becoming the principal holding company of Tata Group.
+About 66% of its equity capital is held by philanthropic trusts endowed by members of the Tata family.
 The biggest two of these trusts are the Sir Dorabji Tata Trust and Sir Ratan Tata Trust.
-Tata Sons is the owner of the Tata name and the Tata trademarks, which are registered in India and several other countries.
-It is one of the largest conglomerates in the Indian subcontinent.

-Location

-The company is registered and located in Mumbai, India.

-Board of Directors

-The Tata Sons Board of Directors consists of the following: